comp-lin-alg/comp-lin-alg-course/doc/source/tools.rst

    are `here
    <https://help.github.com/articles/generating-an-ssh-key/>`_.

-Now go and do the `git tutorial
+There is an excellent `git tutorial
 <https://swcarpentry.github.io/git-novice/>`_ over at Software
 Carpentry.